ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

 Exports are mediated by a flat set
 *************************************
-The inter-module name flow is not only affected by the various combinations of import and export statements, but is also instrumentally limited by what the serialised module interface can express, as represented by ``.hi`` files and the ``HscTypes.ModIface`` type.
-While the latter needs not *necessarily* directly correspond to anything at language semantics level, it does have a pretty direct correspondence to the notions of the inter-module name flow.

 To establish that, one simply needs to make the following observations regarding the namespace due for export by a module:

 1. The namespace due for export is a flat set (which is our problem), which is established by *Section 5.2 of Haskell2010*: